Alonso-del-Arte/chess/Terminology.md

 * **F&eacute;d&eacute;ration Internationale des &Eacute;checs** &mdash; The
 International Chess Federation, which sets many standards for chess accepted worldwide.
+* **Fianchetto** &mdash; A sequence of developing moves that gives a bishop access to a long diagonal of the board.
+For example, open by moving one of your knight's pawns forward one space, then on your next turn move the bishop next to the knight to the space the pawn has just vacated.
+Then that bishop might get an opportunity to capture the opponent's rook on the other side of the board.
 * **FIDE** &mdash; Acronym of the International Chess Federation (F&eacute;d&eacute;ration Internationale des &Eacute;checs).
 * **File** &mdash; A column on a chessboard, generally notated with the